teethlovers Magazine

 No more fluoride – am I going to get cavities now?!

-Perhaps you know the feeling: you've decided to forego fluorides – for the sake of your health – and then this little voice pops up: "What if I get cavities...
+Perhaps you know this feeling: you've decided to go fluoride-free – and then this little voice appears: "What if I get cavities faster because of it?"
+Especially if you've been...

 Vitamin D: The underestimated key to strong teeth